2020PB/police-brutality/reports/New York.md

 A crowd gathers around as a man in scrubs is arrested.

-In a report after the fact, he says police laughed at them when they asked for masks during detainment.
-He also states that he was kept with 17 people in a warm room (he approximates 85 degrees).
+In a report after the fact, he says police laughed when he and other detained protestors requested masks.
+He also states that he was kept with 17 people in a small, warm room (he approximates 8'x10' and 85 degrees).

 tags: medic, arrest, abuse-of-power, inhumane-treatment